Routes & Schedules

 Wave Transit is transitioning its fleet from diesel and gasoline powered vehicles to Compressed Natural Gas (CNG) fueled vehicles.
 The environmental benefits have equated to 93% lower CO2 emissions into the atmosphere and the economic benefits since 2015 have resulted in a total savings of over $532,000 (more).

-The Wilmington Multimodal Transportation Center/Downtown Transfer Station to Open on Saturday, January 18, 2020
+The Wilmington Multimodal Transportation Center/Downtown Transfer Station Now Open Effective Saturday, January 18, 2020

-Several years in the making, the first phase of the Wilmington Multimodal Transportation Center, the Authority’s Downtown Transfer Station, will open its doors on Saturday, January 18, 2020.
-The facility is a significant upgrade to the existing on-street, Downtown Transfer Center located on 2nd St. and Princess St. The new station provides customers with safer and more comfortable accommodations.
-Minor route modifications will be implemented in conjunction with the opening of the revised station.
+Several years in the making, the first phase of the Wilmington Multimodal Transportation Center, the Authority’s Downtown Transfer Station, opened its doors on Saturday, January 18, 2020.
+The facility is a significant upgrade to the former on-street, Downtown Transfer Center located on 2nd St. and Princess St. The new station provides customers with safer and more comfortable accommodations.
+Route modifications were implemented in conjunction with the opening of the revised station.
 Click HERE or on the image below for details regarding these changes.
-A ribbon cutting and dedication ceremony is scheduled for 1:00pm on Friday, January 17, 2020.

 The new facility is an adaptive reuse project of the historic Neuwirth Brothers Building, a Volkswagen garage built in the 1920s, that remained vacant for several years.
 The integrity of the building was preserved, and we are pleased to offer a revitalized, functional facility to our customers and the greater community.